benkiefer/ember-cli-gradle-plugin/README.md

      ./gradlew clean build

+If you need to configure the build environment for your project to something other than production, you can do so by setting the environment after you've applied the plugin.

+     apply plugin: "com.kiefer.gradle.embercli"

+     embercli {
+          environment = "development"
+     }

 For a more complete example including extraction into a project, check out my [sample project](https://github.com/benkiefer/gradle-ember-cli-example).

 ## The Clean Task